Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-17-Business.md

 **examples:**
 1. *Can anyone put up bail for you?*
 2. *He was bailed on a minor drugs charge.*
-3. *The boat is sinking!Star bailing quickly!*
+3. *The boat is sinking!Start bailing quickly!*

 ### antitrust
 > (adj.) preventing companies or groups of companies from controlling prices unfairly(反垄断法)

 ### authority
-> 1. (n.) the power to give oeders to people
+> 1. (n.) the power to give orders to people
 > 2. **authority (to do something)** the power or right to do something
 > 3. official permission to do something
 > 4. the people or an organization who have the power to make decisions or who have a particular area of respnsibility in a country or region